 “…The site consists of a roughly square enclosure, 300ft across, or a little more, defined by a low bank… The SW and SE sides are straight: on the other two sides the boundary mark conforms to the cont0urs of the ground.
 The enclosure is subdivided, and evident traces of hut circles and of more rectangular-shaped buildings are still to be seen.
 Some of the small compounds may be pens for stock, and the general impression conveyed by the earthworks is of a settlement that has developed over a period of time, additions and rebuildings being involved.
 It is thus a notable example of the rectangular settlements of the Roman Iron Age, which occur widely in south Northumberland, as Mr G. Jobey has demonstrated.
 The earthworks compare well in point of weathering, at least in an aerial view, with the best preserved of the Iron Age settlements on the moors in the north of the county.”

 The writer notes how the same settlement had evidence of continued use here all the way from the Iron Age to perhaps as late as the 18th century!

-ACKNOWLEDGEMENTS: Antiquity Journal for use of the photo.
+ACKNOWLEDGEMENTS: Many thanks to Antiquity Journal for use of the photo.

 © Paul Bennett, The Northern Antiquarian